Equality Report

 The school operates the council’s policies for maternity leave, paternity leave and flexible working (reduced hours).
 All pregnant staff have a meeting to assess their individual needs and steps are taken to ensure these are met.

-In 2021-22, three people started maternity leave.
-Four people have started maternity leave during this academic year 2022-23 (there was one period of maternity leave that continued into some part of 2022-23 that had started last year).
+In 2023-24, seven people started maternity leave.
+No one has yet started maternity leave during this academic year 2024-25 (there were six people on maternity leave that continued into some part of 2024-25 that had started maternity leave during 2023-24).

 Training opportunities

-• Continue to ensure all members of staff are familiar with the key implications of the 2010 Equality Act for the school context, such as familiarity with the ‘protected characteristics’ and how to respond confidently to reports of any discriminatory behaviour or bullying using the school reporting systems.
-We will do this through staff CPD, Teach Talks, Wise Thoughts, and Assemblies.
+• Continue to ensure all members of staff are familiar with the key implications of the 2010 Equality Act for the school context, such as familiarity with the ‘protected characteristics’ and how to respond confidently to reports of any discriminatory behaviour or bullying using the school reporting We will do this through staff CPD, Teach Talks, Wise Thoughts SMSC curriculum, and Assemblies and Bulletins.

 • Provide support and training so that all staff feel comfortable in teaching about, and tackling all forms of discrimination, including those to do with race, religion and sexuality, whether in the reformed PSHE and RSE curricula, as well as in their subject areas.